 We determine if an arrangement is a lease and classify that lease as either an operating or finance lease at inception.
 Operating leases are included in "Operating lease assets," "Other accrued expenses" and "Operating lease liabilities" on our Consolidated Balance Sheets.
-Finance leases are included in "Property and equipment, net," "Current portion of long-term debt and finance lease obligations, net of current portion" on our Consolidated Balance Sheets.
+Finance leases are included in "Property and equipment, net," "Current portion of long-term debt and finance lease obligations" and "Long-term debt and finance lease obligations, net of current portion" on our Consolidated Balance Sheets.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet and we recognize lease expense for these leases on a straight-line basis over the lease term on our Consolidated Statements of Operations and Comprehensive Income (Loss).
 See Note 7 for further information on our lease expenses.